openclimatefix/quartz-frontend/README.md

 # What's the likely climate impact?

-It's _really_ hard to estimate climate impact of forecasting!
+It's really, really, _really_ hard to estimate climate impact of forecasting!
 But, as a super-rough back-of-the-envelope calculation, we estimate that better solar forecasts, if rolled out globally, could reduce CO2 emissions by about a billion tonnes between now and 2035.

 # Getting involved